+Applications will be submitted on-line through the Cityinspect portal

-Please include the following with your application (8 1⁄2 x 11" paper, single-sided only): INCOMPLETE APPLICATIONS WILL NOT BE ACCEPTED
+INCOMPLETE APPLICATIONS WILL NOT BE ACCEPTED

-SITE PLAN: Two sets of the proposed site plan drawn at 1:10 scale or as required by the City Engineer and City Planner.
-A site plan shall include: Plan view (bird's-eye) of site with placement of solar panels.
-A north arrow, the scale of the drawing, and the date of the drawing.
-Street names and addresses.
-FOR GROUND-MOUNTED SOLAR ARRAYS, THE FOLLOWING: Property lines with dimensions.
-All sidewalks, driveways, curbs and gutter, and parking areas.
-All existing easements, rights-of-way, and any other restrictions on the use of the property.
-Existing buildings, proposed buildings, and other significant features on the site.
-Existing buildings and significant features located on adjacent properties within 50 feet (50') of the subject property boundaries.
-When required by the City Planner or City Engineer, and for all new construction, a survey including both existing and proposed contours of the land at intervals of two feet (2') or better.
-ONE-LINE DIAGRAM (electrical diagram or block diagram): Two sets (diagram must follow Bountiful City Light & Power sample diagram included in the solar packet - Attachment 4).
-ENGINEER ANALYSIS LETTER: Engineer's letter should include an analysis of the existing roof structure with added solar equipment and uplift resistance (compliant with current code). and it should indicate the engineer has based analysis on a site visit or has examined photos.
-COMPLETED SOLAR PACKET FORMS: ☐ Solar Panel Questions (Attachment 2) ☐ Photovoltaic System Feed-In Tariff Agreement (signed by prop. owner) (Attachment 3) ☐ Bountiful City Light & Power - diagram form (Attachment 4) ☐ Building Permit Application (Attachment 5) SPEC SHEETS: Solar product information PHOTOS: Electrical service (City meter main with disconnect) 3 CLEAR Photos: Location (10 ft either side), Dead Front ON, Dead Front OFF SOUTH DAVIS METRO FIRE AGENCY: Approval Letter (See Attachment 6 for guidelines) \$50 APPLICATION FEE For Office Use Only Date Rec'd □ \$50 App Fee Rec'd ☐ Solar info to POWER ☐ Fire: Ltr of Approval ☐ Permit App ☐ Spec sheets
+SITE PLAN: The proposed site plan shall include:

+- Plan view (bird's-eye) of site with placement of solar panels. - A north arrow, the scale of the drawing, and the date of the drawing. - Street names and addresses.

+FOR GROUND-MOUNTED SOLAR ARRAYS, THE FOLLOWING:

+- Property lines with dimensions. - All sidewalks, driveways, curbs and gutter, and parking areas. - All existing easements, rights-of-way, and any other restrictions on the use of the property. - Existing buildings, proposed buildings, and other significant features on the site. - Existing buildings and significant features located on adjacent properties within 50 feet (50') of the subject property boundaries. - When required by the City Planner or City Engineer, and for all new construction, a survey including both existing and proposed contours of the land at intervals of two feet (2') or better.
-☐ One-Line (2 sets, 2 meters)

-☐ Engineer Ltr (155 mph, photos?)

-☐ Site Plan (2 sets)
+ONE-LINE DIAGRAM (electrical diagram or block diagram): Diagram must follow Bountiful City Light & Power sample diagram included in the solar packet - Attachment 4.

+ENGINEER ANALYSIS LETTER: Engineer's letter should include an analysis of the existing roof structure with added solar equipment and uplift resistance (currently V=140 mph, Exposure B, Seismic Zone D2), and it should indicate the engineer has based analysis on a site visit or has examined photos.

+COMPLETED SOLAR PACKET FORMS:

+Solar Panel Questions (Attachment 2)

+Photo Voltaic System NET Metered Agreement (signed by property owner) (Attachment 3) Bountiful City Light & Power - One Line Diagram form (Attachment 4)

+South Davis Metro Fire, Plan Review Application (Attachment 5).
+Follow instructions on application it must be emailed directly to SDMF, at fireplans@sdmetrofire.gov.

+SPEC SHEETS: Solar product information

+PHOTOS: Electrical (City meter main with disconnect)

+3 CLEAR Photos: Location (10 ft either side), Panel Dead Front ON, Panel Dead Front OFF

+\$50 APPLICATION FEE (Must be paid prior to submittal of Application) Can be paid by calling the engineering Department 801-298-6125

-SOLAR PANEL QUESTIONS (See Bountiful City Code Section 14-14-126 for additional information.)
-Size of Array Array Dimensions Total Number of Panels Total rating of photovoltaic system 1.
-2. 3 KW Mounting Location Where will the panels be mounted? (roof/wall/other) What is the roof pitch? (please list as rise/run, e.g. "5/12") What is the roofing material? (asphalt shingle/tile/steel/other) What is the age & condition of the shingles?
-Describe the roof construction (rafter/truss/joist).
+SOLAR PANEL QUESTIONS Size of Array Array Dimensions Total Number of Panels Total rating of photovoltaic system 1.
+2. 0.
+KW Mounting Location Where will the panels be mounted?
+(ROOF, WALL, OTHER) What is the roof pitch?
+(Please list as rise/run, e.g. "5/12") What is the roofing material?
+(Asphalt Shingle/Tile/Steel/Other) What is the age & condition of the shingles?
 1. 2.
-3. Engineering Analysis How will the panels be connected to the roof?
+3. Describe the roof construction (rafter/truss/joist) 3.
+Engineering Analysis How will the panels be connected to the roof?
 Please summarize the engineer's analysis of the existing roof structure with added solar equipment. (do not simply refer to an attachment) Is there adequate uplift resistance?
-CODE REQUIREMENTS: 155 mph Exp B ASCE 7

-Service Upgrade Will you be performing a Change of Service as part of this Solar Permit?
-This may also be done by separate Permit prior to the Solar Panels Application.
+CODE REQUIREMENTS: 140 mph Exp B ASCE 7 Service Upgrade Will you be performing a Change of Service As part of this Solar Permit?
+This may also be done by separate Permit Prior to the Solar Panel Permit Application.
 The Fee is the same.
-Please contact Engineering @ 801-298-6125 Will the new service be: 1 Add \$75.00 Overhead 2 Add \$150.00 Underground 3 No Additional Fee - No Change of Service Required
+Please contact Engineering @ 801-298-6125.
+One of these items must be checked!
+Will the new service be: 1Overhead, add \$75.00 2Underground, add \$150.00 3No additional fee if no change of service

-PHOTOVOLTAIC SYSTEM FEED-IN TARIFF AGREEMENT
+PHOTOVOLTAIC SYSTEM NET METERED AGREEMENT